The Wave Trace and Birkhoff Billiards: Background

 where the coefficients $a_{\gamma k}$ are the wave invariants associated to $\gamma$. \end{theo} Calculations of the wave invariants associated to dynamically convenient orbits have proved extremely useful in the inverse spectral problem associated to \eqref{inverse problem}.
 For example, the case of rotationally symmetric metrics on $S^2$ is analyzed in \cite{Zelditch2}.
-In \cite{Zelditch3}, \cite{Zelditch4} and \cite{Zelditch5}, the wave invariants associated to bouncing ball orbits are explicitly calculated using Feynmann diagrams to analyze the stationary phase computation from which Balian-Bloch (wave trace) formulas are derived (see also \cite{Zelditch1}).
+In \cite{Zelditch3}, \cite{Zelditch4} and \cite{Zelditch5}, the wave invariants associated to bouncing ball orbits are explicitly calculated using Feynmann diagrams to analyze the stationary phase computation from which Balian-Bloch (resolvent) formulas are derived (see also \cite{Zelditch1}).
 Under mild dynamical conditions and some additional axial symmetry assumptions, these coefficients can be used to determine the Taylor series of a local boundary parametrization.
-In particular, this allows one to deduce that such domains are spectrally determined amongst a rich class of analytic, symmetric domains.\\ \\ The wave invariants have also proved useful in variational inverse problems, going back to the seminal papers \cite{GK1} and \cite{GK2}, where the authors proved spectral rigidity for closed manifolds with negative sectional curvature.
+In particular, this allows one to deduce that such domains are spectrally determined amongst a rich class of analytic, symmetric domains.
+Microlocal parametrices near the glancing set have also been constructed in \cite{AndersonMelrose}, \cite{PeSt17}, \cite{Eskin} for demonstrating propagation of singularities, \cite{MT1}, \cite{MT2} in the context of scattering by a convex obstacle and more recently \cite{ILP1}, \cite{ILP2} for proving dispersive estimates.
+However, there is a lack of precise information on their principal symbols in terms of geometric data and to the author's knowledge, the contributions these tangential rays to the wave trace have not yet been considered in the context of inverse problems. \\ \\ The wave invariants have also proved useful in variational inverse problems, going back to the seminal papers \cite{GK1} and \cite{GK2}, where the authors proved spectral rigidity for closed manifolds with negative sectional curvature.
 This was recently generalized to Anosov surfaces in \cite{UPS}.
 In the setting of bounded domains, it is proved in \cite{HeZe12} that ellipses with Dirichlet/Neumann boundary conditions are infinitessimally spectrally rigid through smooth domains with the same symmetries.
 These results as well as spectral determination of the Robin function in \cite{GuMe79a} were generalized to Liouville billiard tables of classical type in \cite{PopTop03} and \cite{PopTop12}.
 They were also extended to the Robin setting in \cite{Vig18}, where both the domain and Robin function were allowed to vary simultaneously.
 A recent breakthrough was obtained in \cite{HeZe19}, where the authors showed that ellipses of small eccentricity are spectrally determined.
 Thorough surveys of the inverse spectral problem are contained in \cite{ZelditchSurvey2014}, \cite{ZelditchSurvey2}, \cite{HezariDatchevSurvey} and \cite{Melrosesurvey}. \\ \\ The present article is inspired by \cite{MaMe82}, where the following theorem is proved: \begin{theo}[\cite{MaMe82}] If $\Omega$ is a bounded and strictly convex planar region, there exists $N = N(\Omega)$ such that if $j > N$, then the contribution $\widehat{\sigma}_j$ of $E_j$ to $\widehat{\sigma}_D$ is of the form

 where in terms of an arclength coordinate $s$ on $\d \Omega$,